List of Kids Incorporated episodes: Season 9 (1993–1994)

 Budget cuts and the expiration of Disney's lease with MGM prompted another hiatus in 1993, after only ten episodes of Season 9 had been filmed.
-The last episode of this season, which aired on February 9, 1994, proved to be the series finale.
+The last episode of this season, which aired on January 9, 1994, proved to be the series finale.
 By the summer of 1995, when the show was scheduled to resume production, most of the cast members had gotten too old to sustain the Kids Incorporated image.
 Thus, the show did not continue.

-The format of the show would have changed, giving the songs less importance and placing them in breaks in the main storyline action. and Some proposed scripts had no songs at all.
-In addition, the show's filming would have moved from Los Angeles to Canada. and there was some hype created for the new Kids Incorporated project in Los Angeles and New York, but it never came to fruition.
+The format of the show would have changed, giving the songs less importance and placing them in breaks in the main storyline action, and some proposed scripts had no songs at all.
+In addition, the show's filming would have moved from Los Angeles to Canada; there was some hype created for the new Kids Incorporated project in Los Angeles and New York, but it never came to fruition.

 After its default cancellation, the show continued to be shown in reruns on the Disney Channel until May 30, 1996.